Business Resources during the COVID-19 Pandemic

 State of Illinois Relief Programs

 Business Interruption Grant (BIG) - The Illinois Department of Commerce and Economic Opportunity (DCEO) has announced a grant program available to small businesses that will provide $540 million in grants to up to 3,500 businesses that experienced a limited ability to operate due to COVID-19 related closures.
-The first round of applications is closed and the funding is expected to be disributed beginning in July.
-The second round of funding has opened up with applications being accepted starting on September 17, 2020.
 Click HERE to learn more and to apply.

 Other Relief Programs